AMSC-24-25/12-lb-12-lb/code/Plasma/README.md

 # CFD library for Lattice Boltzmann Method- PLASMA
-The main goal is to write a library in order to exploit LBM method using the arguments of the course AMSC

 ## Compiling
 In order not to have problems in the compilation we need to be sure that all the packets needed are correctly installed: <br />